Our Complete Guide to Rv Camping Near Niagara Falls

 • Public Transportation

-RV camping near Niagara Falls wouldn’t be complete without the iconic boat tour up to the base of the Falls.
-From the Canadian side, we took the Voyage to the Falls boat tour by Niaga City Cruises.
+RV camping near Niagara Falls wouldn’t be complete without the iconic boat tours up to the base of the Falls.
+We took the Voyage to the Falls boat tour by Niaga City Cruises from the Canadian side

 Rv Camping Near Niagara Falls

-This is a 20-minute boat trip to the Falls boat tour and is a journey of a lifetime.
+This is a 20-minute boat trip to the Falls boat tour and a lifetime journey.
 You will see the stunning views of the Niagara Gorge, American Falls, and Bridal Veil Falls.
 In addition, you will come face-to-face with the famous Canadian Horseshoe Falls.
 This ride will not let you down.
-We were able to feel the thundering roar, awesome power, and amazing mist from the Falls.
-You don’t have to worry about getting wet either because a protective recyclable poncho is provided.
+We could feel the thundering roar, incredible power, and fantastic mist from the Falls.
+You don’t have to worry about getting wet because a protective recyclable poncho is provided.

 We were fortunate to be able to visit this bucket list location while traveling west to Yellowstone National Park.

 It was a quick, three-night stay at the Niagara Falls KOA.
-Since we don’t tow a car this was the perfect place for us.
+Since we don’t tow a car, this was the perfect place.
 You get everything you expect from a KOA RV park, and transportation to the falls is easily accessed.

 We love to hear from our followers.
 Please leave a comment below.